-A target market analysis is an in-depth study of your ideal customers.
-The analysis is based on key market data metrics that help marketers identify best fit prospects.
-A qualified analysis will provide the narrow focus needed engage your target market.
+A target market analysis is an in-depth review of your ideal customers.
+You base the analysis on key market data metrics that help identify good fit prospects.
+A qualified analysis will provide the narrow focus needed to identify your target audience.

 Today’s marketers have access to a wealth of analytics tools, allowing them to examine and manipulate data in multiple ways.
 Data allows marketers to better understand customers that may benefit from their services or products.
-This group of people is known as the target market or target audience.
+This group of prospective customers is better known as your target market or target audience.

 Why Taking a Targeted Approach to Marketing is Important

 Reaching your target audience is essential to your company’s success – how effective you are at outreach will either sustain or grow your revenue.
 This might sound simple, but developing a target market strategy isn’t always easy.
 Most of the time, the people you are trying to reach are scattered among others who are not part of your target audience.
 Simply promoting a product without a well-defined strategy can waste time and resources.

 Make sure you track the analytics of your social media marketing ad.
 Develop a strategy based on clicks.

 Conducting a target audience analysis can help you pinpoint where you want to direct your marketing campaigns.
 During the analysis, you’ll also group target audience members into different segments.
 This allows you to sort the types of target markets that might benefit from your services.